philnash/jekyll-zopfli/README.md

 ## Usage

-Once you have the gem installed, run `bundle exec jekyll build`.
+Once you have the gem installed, run `JEKYLL_ENV=production bundle exec jekyll build`.
 In your destination directory (`_site` by default) you will find gzipped files.

+Due to the time it takes to generate zopfli files, this plugin only works when the `JEKYLL_ENV` environment variable is set to `production`.

 ### Serving pre-compiled gzip files